-In the past, Eve's operations were a part of Embraer and Embraer provided Eve with certain financial, operational and managerial resources for conducting its business.
-While Embraer continues to provide a number of these resources to us under the Services Agreements, we must also perform certain of our own financial, operational and managerial functions.
+In the past, Eve'soperations were a part of ERJ and ERJ provided Eve with certain financial, operational and managerial resources for conducting its business.
+While ERJ continues to provide a number of these resources to us under the Services Agreements, we must also perform certain of our own financial, operational and managerial functions.
 There are no assurances that we will be able to successfully implement the financial, operational and managerial resources necessary to perform these functions.

-The UAM Business' historical financial results and Combined Financial Statements may not be representative of Eve's results as a separate company.
+The UAM Business'historical financial results and Combined Financial Statements may not be representative of Eve's results as a separate company.

-The UAM Business' historical financial information included in this prospectus has been derived on acarve-out basis from the consolidated financial statements and accounting records of Embraer and does not necessarily reflect what Eve's financial position, results of operations or cash flows would have been had it been a separate company during the periods presented.
-The historical costs and expenses reflected in the Combined Financial Statements include an allocation for certain corporate functions historically provided by Embraer, most of which will continue to be provided pursuant to the Services Agreements.
+The UAM Business'historical financial information included in this Annual Report on Form 10-Khas been derived on a carve-out basis from the consolidated financial statements and accounting records of ERJ and does not necessarily reflect what Eve'sfinancial position, results of operations or cash flows would have been had it been a separate company during the periods presented.
+The historical costs and expenses reflected in the Combined Financial Statements include an allocation for certain corporate functions historically provided by ERJ, most of which will continue to be provided pursuant to the Services Agreements.
 These allocations were based on what management considered to be reasonable reflections of the historical utilization levels of these services required in support of Eve's business.
 The historical information does not necessarily reflect what the cost of these functions will be to Eve or the Company, as applicable, in the future, pursuant to the Services Agreements or otherwise.
-For additional information in relation to materially significant related party transactions during the years ended December 31, 2022 and 2021, see Note 4 to the Combined Financial Statements as of and for the fiscal years ended December 31, 2022 and 2021 included elsewhere in this prospectus.
-Any further related party transactions during the fiscal years ended December 31, 2022 and 2021 and 2019 were both immaterial and no more than incidental in nature.
+For additional information in relation to materially significant related party transactions during the years ended December 31, 2022, and 2021, see Note 4 to the Combined Financial Statements as of and for the fiscal years ended December 31, 2022, and 2021 included elsewhere in this Annual Report on Form 10-K.Any further related party transactions during the fiscal years ended December 31, 2022, and 2021 were both immaterial and no morethan incidental in nature.